Some more great results using the pastes. Val had some wonderful fabrics to start with.

 I'm interested to see if you can add a watery silk paint to the surrounding area once it's dry.
 It dries very hard but not sure how soluble it is.
 I also thought of dipping it into an Indigo bath as that's a very quick process and the paste images might hold up to that.

-I loved the bamboo stencil that Kate brought....quite large so I needed a longer piece of fabric which luckily I had.
-It's very faint on the fabric ...one thought was to use paint sticks and to do some shading inside the bamboo...
+I loved the bamboo stencil that Kate brought.
+It was quite large so I needed a longer piece of fabric which luckily I had.
+It's very faint on the fabric - a thought was to use paint sticks and to do some shading inside the bamboo.

 Val did some wonderful little flower pussy willow type image on dyed fabric.

 And drying in the sun - what a perfect day for doing this.